 mechanization leads to degradation of landscape due to or as a result of continuous excavation

-LAND TENURE SYSTEM CAUSES PROBLEM FOR FARM MECHANIZATION
+LAND TENURE SYSTEM CAUSES DISADVANTAGES OF FARM MECHANIZATION

 land tenure system may hinder efficient use machines like tractors, bulldozer due to small holdings of farmland